 Featuring the CEO’s of some of the country’s top digital agencies, digital video directors and even me.
 Read the intro to the article and my thoughts below, then click through to the article on 10and5.com for more from Mike Sharman (Retroviral), Jason Xenopoulos (Native VML), Helen Raine (Motion City Films), Andrew Berry (We-Are-Awesome) and more.

-will show you how marketing continues to evolve continously.
-Initially all falling under the umbrella term ‘digital’, these new non-traditional marketing channels have mushroomed into their own independent fields with entire specialised businesses that employ a whole troop of highly skilled professionals whose job titles didn’t exist 10 years ago.
+will show you how marketing continues to evolve continuously.
+Initially, all of these new forms of marketing fall under the umbrella term ‘digital’.
+These new non-traditional marketing channels have since mushroomed into their own independent fields with entire specialized businesses that employ a whole troop of highly skilled professionals whose job titles didn’t exist 10 years ago.
+For example, digital marketing techniques such as email campaigns are now widely used to promote products and services in most industries and these strategies are often overseen by a digital marketing campaign manager.
+If you would like to learn more about email marketing, you can head to the make a website hub

 Today, it’s impossible to talk about marketing and advertising without including social media experts, bloggers, seeders, influencers, online video producers like this Utah video production